scottwarren/code-showcase/README.md

   * Installed globally
   * Why: Nodemon runs locally and updates the server upon file changes -- useful for development
   * Note: You can safely ignore this since you won't be running `yarn dev` for the API (use `yarn start` instead)

-## Information

-If there are any issues/questions (eg setting up, or why I did something a particular way) _please_ contact me!

-Monorepo setup to (hopefully) simplify the frontend and API setup for this specific project.

-I've made the assumption that MongoDB is installed and running locally.

-Based on the document provided for this project, I didn't appear to require the `invites` API endpoint, and thus I have left this out of the code completed.

 ### Setup